-Primary fuel source for moderate to high-intensity exercise.
+Primary fuel source for moderate- to high-intensity exercise.

-Stored as glycogen in muscles and liver.
+Stored as glycogen in the muscles and liver.

 Fats